Trade Forex Trading

 • LL = Lower Low - two lows but the last one is lower

-M-shapes on forex charts dealing with price Highs
+M-shapes on charts dealing with price Highs

-W-Shapes on forex charts dealing with price lows
+W-Shapes on charts dealing with price lows

-Example of M Shapes on Forex Trading Charts
+Example of M Shapes on Charts

-Examples of W Shapes on Forex Charts
+Examples of W Shapes on Charts

-Examples of W shapes on a Chart - Divergence Trading Forex: How to Spot Divergence and Trade Divergence in Trading - Bearish Divergence Trading and Bullish Divergence Trading
+Examples of W shapes on a Chart - Divergence Trading Forex: How to Spot Divergence and Trade Divergence in Trading

-There two forex divergence types which are:
+There two divergence types which are:

-1. Classic Forex Trading Divergence
+1. Classic Trade Divergence